Capture of the Grand Mughal Fleet: Hypothesis of escape to New Providence

 The wealth of foreign-minted coins could not have escaped Trott.
 He must have known that the ship's crew were not merely unlicensed slavers, likely noting the patched-up battle damage on Fancy.
-When word eventually reached that the Royal Navy and the EIC were hunting for Fancy and that "Captain Bridgeman" was Every himself, Trott denied ever knowing anything about the pirates' history other than what they told him, adamant that the island's population "saw no reason to disbelieve them."
+When word eventually reached that the Royal Navy and EIC were hunting for Fancy and that "Captain Bridgeman" was Every himself, Trott denied ever knowing anything about the pirates' history other than what they told him, adamant that the island's population "saw no reason to disbelieve them."
 This he argued despite the fact that the proclamation for the pirates' capture specifically warned that Every's crew could "probably be known and discovered by the great quantities of gold and silver of foreign coins which they have with them."
 In the meantime, however, Every's men were free to frequent the town's pubs.
 Nevertheless, the crew soon found themselves disappointed with the Bahamas; the islands were sparsely populated, meaning that there was virtually no place to spend the money they had pirated.
 For the next several months the pirates spent most of their time living in relative boredom.
 By now Trott had stripped Fancy of everything valuable, and it was lost after being violently driven against some rocks, perhaps deliberately on the orders of Trott, who was eager to rid himself of a key piece of evidence.

 Disappearance

 Burgess argues that when the proclamation for the apprehension of Every and his crew reached Trott, he was forced to either put a warrant out for Every's arrest or, failing to do so, effectively disclose his association with the pirate.
 Preferring the former choice for the sake of his reputation, he alerted the authorities as to the pirates' whereabouts, but was able to tip off Every and his crew before the authorities arrived.
 Every's 113-person crew then fashioned their hasty escape, vanishing from the island with only twenty-four men ever captured, five of whom were executed.
 Every himself was never seen again.
 His last words to his men were a litany of conflicting stories of where he planned to go, likely intended to throw pursuers off his trail.

-It has been suggested that because Every was unable to buy a pardon from Trott or from the Governor of Jamaica, his crew split up, some remaining in the West Indies, the majority heading to North America, and the rest, including Every himself, returning to England.
+It has been suggested that because Every was unable to buy a pardon from Trott or from the governor of Jamaica, his crew split up, some remaining in the West Indies, the majority heading to North America, and the rest, including Every himself, returning to England.
 Of these, some sailed aboard the sloop Isaac, while Every and about twenty other men sailed in the sloop Sea Flower (captained by Faro) to Ireland towards the end of June 1696.
 They aroused suspicions while unloading their treasure, and two of the men were subsequently caught.
 Every, however, was able to escape once again.